-Emerging in Rio de Janeiro in the late 1950s, the bossa nova has been described as “the first truly pan-hemispheric music of the Americas” (Morales 2003, 205).
-Although its first manifestations were in Antonio Carlos Jobim’s and Vinicius de Moraes’ music for the 1956 stage play, Black Orpheus, the “classic phase of bossa nova,” which ran to 1962, commenced with the guitarist Joao Gilberto’s 1958 recordings of “Chega de Saudade” and “Desafinado” (Treece 1997, 6ff).
-Generically speaking, the bossa nova is regarded as a “slower, cooler samba” with a simplified rhythm (Morales 2003; 2005.
-See also McGowan and Pessanha 1998, 55).
+Emerging in Rio de Janeiro in the late 1950s, the bossa nova has been described as “the first truly pan-hemispheric music of the Americas.”
+Although its first manifestations were in Antônio Carlos Jobim and Vinicius de Moraes’s music for the 1956 stage play Black Orpheus, the “classic phase of bossa nova,” which ran to 1962, commenced with guitarist João Gilberto’s 1958 recordings of “Chega de Saudade” and “Desafinado.”
+Generically speaking, the bossa nova is regarded as a “slower, cooler samba” with a simplified rhythm.
 There is considerable dispute as to the heritage of this innovation, however.
-Some of the genre’s prime movers, such as Joao Gilberto, were clearly influenced by the West Coast, or “cool,” jazz of North American musicians including Chet Baker and Gerry Mulligan.
-However, this was not the case for all, including for the central figure of Jobim (Roberts 1999, 93, 119; Perrone and Dunn 2001, 17; Morales 2003, 205).
-Moreover, the “influencia do jazz,” and any putative “Americanisation” of Brazilian musical culture became a highly charged matter in Brazil (McGowan and Pessanha 1998, 65-66; Schreiner 1993, 135).
-If the bossa nova was just such an “Americanised” form for some Brazilians, then for others it was an expression of a “dare-to-be-different aspect of the Brazilian psyche” and a bid to “become a cultural peer of the United States” (Morales 2003, 207, see also Perrone 1989, xxv; Treece 1997, 16; Perrone and Dunn 2001, 18-19).
-Claus Schreiner suggests that the North American music industry also stressed the “influência do jazz” notion so as to authorise its own expropriation of Brazilian music, which began in earnest in 1962 and 1963 (1993, 146).
-Ed Morales points out that the bossa nova “traveled well outside of Brazil” (2003, 208).
-Indeed, by the early 1960s, “bossa novas” were being recorded by North American musicians practising in a range of genres, from jazz to pop.
-The bossa nova became a veritable boom after the success of Stan Getz’s recording of “The Girl from Ipanema”, included on the 1963 recording Getz/Gilberto, and featuring vocals by Astrud Gilberto, a Brazilian of partly German extraction (see, generally, Schreiner 1993; McGowan and Pessanha 1998; Perrone and Dunn 2001).
+Some of the genre’s prime movers, such as João Gilberto, were clearly influenced by the West Coast, or “cool,” jazz of North American musicians including Chet Baker and Gerry Mulligan.
+However, this was not the case for all, including for the central figure of Jobim.
+Moreover, the “influência do jazz,” and any putative “Americanization” of Brazilian musical culture became a highly charged matter in Brazil.
+If the bossa nova was just such an “Americanized” form for some Brazilians, then for others it was an expression of a “dare-to-be-different aspect of the Brazilian psyche” and a bid to “become a cultural peer of the United States.”
+Claus Schreiner suggests that the North American music industry also stressed the “influência do jazz” notion so as to authorize its own expropriation of Brazilian music, which began in earnest in 1962 and 1963.
+Ed Morales points out that the bossa nova “traveled well outside of Brazil.”
+Indeed, by the early 1960s “bossa novas” were being recorded by North American musicians practicing in a range of genres, from jazz to pop.
+The bossa nova became a veritable boom after the success of Stan Getz’s recording of “The Girl from Ipanema,” included on the 1963 recording Getz/Gilberto and featuring vocals by Astrud Gilberto, a Brazilian of partly German extraction.